RPA Process Analysis Workshop

 All the minute parts of the process will be captured and recorded.
 This is important so that we don’t miss out anything when we migrate it to a Robotic process.

-Breaking down to atomic process
+Breaking down to atomic process#breaking-down-to-atomic-process

 Once the process is captured clearly, the next step is to break it down into smaller pieces, independent of its own.
 These pieces are then arranged either sequentially or parallelly based on their dependencies and functionalities.